 Changes Associated with Efficient Dwellings project

-This report was commissioned by the Department of the Environment and Energy who have managed this project on behalf of all Australian jurisdictions under Measure 31.2 of the National Productivity Plan.
-The report contributes to research in the residential buildings sector, by conducting an independent study into, and providing examples from the building industry of, the changes that have been implemented and are associated with constructing more energy efficient dwellings.
+This report was commissioned by the former Department of the Environment and Energy who managed this project on behalf of all Australian jurisdictions under Measure 31.2 of the National Productivity Plan.
+The report contributes to research in the residential buildings sector, by conducting an independent study into, and providing examples from the building industry of, the changes that have been implemented and are associated with constructing more energy-efficient dwellings.

 Residential Buildings Regulatory Impact Statement Methodology